Protecting Your Family And Future

 Being named the administrator or executor of another person’s estate is a measure of the trust and confidence that person has placed in you.
 This is a time when the advice of an experienced probate lawyer is essential.
-At Blacha Law Office, LLC, we serve clients in all aspects of estate administration and probate.
+At Blacha Law Office, Ltd., we serve clients in all aspects of estate administration and probate, providing guidance through every step, from validating the will and valuing assets to settling debts and distributing inheritances.

 Our attorneys can provide you with the legal guidance you need during the probate and administration processes after a loved one has passed.
-They work with clients throughout Greater Naperville, including residents of DuPage County.
+We’ll help you navigate the complexities of probate court and ensure the estate is managed according to the will or state law.
+They work with clients throughout Naperville, Joliet and Chicago, including residents of DuPage, Cook, Will and surrounding counties.
 Our team’s goal is to make the process transparent to you so that you can focus on your life and your family.

 What Is Probate, And Why Is It Necessary?